-Section 1014(e) provides that the basis of property received from a decedent will be equal to the decedent's basis immediately prior to death, rather than its estate tax value, if the property had been given to the decedent within one year before the date of death and if the property passes back to the original donor (or his or her spouse).
-For an excellent analysis of §1014(e) and planning ramifications, see Jeff Scroggin, Understanding Section 1014(e) & Tax Basis Planning, LEIMBERG EST. PL.
-EMAIL NEWSLETTER #2192 (Feb.
-6, 2014); Mark Siegel, 27 ACTEC.
-The IRS ruled in PLR 200101021 that §1014(e) applied to the joint trust that gave the first decedentspouse a general power of appointment over all of the trust assets.
-The IRS reasoned that assets are given from the surviving spouse to the decedent-spouse and then returned to the surviving spouse within one year of the gift, therefore no basis adjustment is permitted under §1014(a).
-See also PLRs 200604028, 200413011, 200403094, 200210051.
-Arguably, §1014(e) does not apply if the assets do not return "to" the donor (i.e., the surviving spouse) but remain in trust for the benefit of the surviving spouse.
-Also, some commentators question the IRS's reasoning that the surviving spouse makes a gift at the instant of the first spouse's death as a result of relinquishing control to the decedent-spouse.
-See John H. Martin, The Joint Trust: Estate Planning in a New Environment, 39 REAL PROP.
+The IRS ruled in PLR 200101021 that \$1014(e) applied to the joint trust that gave the first decedent-spouse a general power of appointment over all of the trust assets.
+The IRS reasoned that assets are given from the surviving spouse to the decedentspouse and then returned to the surviving spouse within one year of the gift, therefore no basis adjustment is permitted under §1014(a).
+See also PLRs 200604028, 200413011, 200403094, 200210051 & TAM 9308002.
+Some commentators question the IRS's reasoning that the surviving spouse makes a gift at the instant of the first spouse's death as a result of relinquishing control to the decedent-spouse.
+E.g., John H. Martin, The Joint Trust: Estate Planning in a New Environment, 39 REAL PROP.
 PROB. & TR.
 J. 275 (2004).
+Furthermore, §1014(e) arguably does not apply if the assets do not return "to" the donor (i.e., the surviving spouse) but remain in trust for the benefit of the surviving spouse.
 In any event, the IRS position is clear that a basis adjustment is allowed only for the portion of the joint trust assets attributable to the first decedent-spouse's contributions to the trust, and most planners are not claiming the full basis step-up for all property in the joint trust in light of the IRS's position in these PLRs.